 Menus and Selectors

-The Choice In node can be used to create buttons or drop-down menu's in the Arena/Avenue interface.
+The Int In node can be used to create buttons or drop-down menu's in the Arena/Avenue interface.

-After you've created the Choice In node, you can add your options under the options attribute in the node panel.
+After you've created the Int In node, you can add your options under the options counts attribute in the node panel.
 These can be words, letters, numbers or cocktail recipes.
-Each option should be seperated by pressing the Enter key on the keyboard.

 The node will output an integer based on the selected option.
 By default the first option will output 0.
-This can be changed by changing the Options Offset attribute in the node panel.
+This can be changed by changing the value of the selected option in the node panel.

-In this same panel you will find the option to switch between signal or event flow as well as an option to select a widget.
-The widget is set to buttons by default but can be changed to dropdown if you need it.
+In this same panel you will find the option to switch between signal, event or attribute flow as well as an option to select the options view.
+The options view is set to buttons by default but can be changed to dropdown if you need it.